rubytune/perf_check/README.md

 ## How does it work

-In the above example, `perf_check`
+In the above example, `perf_check` assumes you are already on a feature branch.
+It then:

-* Launches its own rails server on a custom port (WITH CACHING FORCE-ENABLED)
+* Launches its own rails server on a custom port (with fragment caching enabled)
 * Hits /user/45/posts 11 times (throws away the first request)
 * Git stashes in case you have uncommitted stuff.
 Checks out master.
 Restarts server
 * Hits /user/45/posts 11 times (throws away the first request)